gera2ld/deploy-static/README.md

 ```

 Each item has a remote `url` and local `path` mapping. `url`s can be
-both absolute or relative paths.
+either absolute or relative paths.

 Then deploy your static files with the command below.